-The Public and Nonprofit Division (PNP) invites creative Professional Development Workshop (PDW) proposals that are interactive, innovative, and which enhance the skills of public and nonprofit scholars and practitioners.
-Submitters may want to develop workshops that relate to the 2022 conference theme of “Innovating for the Future”.
+The Public and Nonprofit Division (PNP) invites Professional Development Workshop (PDW) proposals that are inclusive, interactive, and which enhance the skills of public and nonprofit scholars and practitioners.
+Submitters may want to develop workshops that relate to the 2024 conference theme of “Innovating for the Future”.
 Please submit your PDW proposals via the AOM Submission Center by the submission deadline of Tuesday, 9 January 2024, at 17:00 ET (UTC-5/GMT-5).

 Below are some questions to consider in proposing a PDW:

-In your PDW proposal, please include the following sections:
+In your PDW proposal, please include the following:

 In the one-page explanation as to why the workshop should be of interest to the division, focus on the relevance or importance of the topic.
-Why is development of this skill, work product, or plan important to PNP scholars/teachers?
+Why is development of this skill, work product, or plan important to PNP members?
 Why do you believe this workshop will draw a strong audience regardless of competing sessions or scheduling restrictions?
 Will it draw participants from outside the division?

 In the one-page description of the workshop format, cover the structure of the session and efforts that will be made to engage the audience.
 How will the audience engage in interactive activity during this workshop?
 How will it be inclusive?
 Please demonstrate why you believe this approach is pedagogically sound.
 In what ways will the proposed workshop encourage participation from a broad audience (or why is it appropriate to focus on a narrower audience, if applicable)?
 How much time is needed and how will it be used?

 PDW sessions will take place anytime between Friday, 9 August to Sunday, 11 August, 2024.
 The submission deadline is Tuesday, 9 January 2024, at 17:00 ET (UTC-5/GMT-5).
-The Submission Center is scheduled to open in early December 2, 2021 and proposals will be considered on a rolling basis.
+The Submission Center is scheduled to open in early and proposals will be considered on a rolling basis.
 There is limited space on the PDW program, so acceptance of proposals is competitive.

-Please contact PNP’s PDW Chair, Jaclyn Piatak if you have any questions.
+Please contact PNP PDW Chair Obed Pasha if you have any questions.